Aguila-m/Aguila-m/README.md

 Some facts about me:
 - 🔨 I am into fixing things, if it is broken, you can be I will try to fix it.
 Car, house, computer or fridge.
 I will try, even if i break it some more.
 - 🏎️ I love cars, I enjoy driving for long hours as well as working on them.
 It brings some sort of serenity to me.
-- ♟️⚽ I am in sports heavily!
+- ♟️⚽ I am into sports heavily!
 Soccer, boxing, basketball, biking, chess and recently pickleball.
-- My dream is to work for google or nasa as an analyst by 2025!
+- My dream is to work for Google or Nasa as an analyst by 2025!

 Feel free to contact me on LinkedIn!